-**This is an article I wrote in early 2018, and the original version available on Chinese social media, still remains very relevant, so I'm happy to share it here.
+**This is an article I wrote in early 2018.
+The original version, available on Weixin social media, still remains very relevant, so I'm happy to share it here.

-We’ve just finished a very busy few weeks, finishing back to back events and workshops to celebrate incredible women and build awareness about how women can unleash their potential.
-I feel we were really successful in using this time to create a space for people to reflect, to open up and connect meaningfully to others, to build awareness about where they are on their own journey that maybe they never thought about before.
+We’ve just finished a very busy few weeks, finishing back-to-back events and workshops to celebrate incredible women and build awareness about how women can unleash their potential.
+I feel we were really successful in using the time to create a space for people to reflect, to open up and connect meaningfully to others, to build awareness about where they are on their own journey that they had never thought about before.

 I’d like to reflect, and to share honestly about my own experience over the last few weeks: